swape/js-book/docs/chapter2/templateLiterals.md

 That means it can be one or more arguments that is passed in.
 We can get back to this later on.
 Both strings and values is now a list of values from the line 14 we passed in. `strings` is a list of the text and values are all the variables like name and age.

-On line 3, we iterate (loop through) all the values stored inside the strings variable and we add parentheses around them.
+On line 3, we iterate (loop through) all the values stored inside the strings variable, and we add parentheses around them.
 So the end result in sentence variable is **My name is(Ali) and I'm (42) years old. -The end-**.